-Whereas, Copperhead OS, the two-man team ships a hardened version of Android that would integrate PaX and Gr-security into their distribution, the two of which are the most advanced secure technology till date.
-Also, their OS includes a number of security enhancements, which involves a port of compiler hardening, Open BSD’s malloc implementation, enhanced SE-Linux policies, as well as function pointer protection in libc.
+A team of two men based in Toronto, Copperhead OS, ships a hardened edition of Android which has the goal of integrating PaX and Gr-security into their distribution.
+Also, their OS includes a number of security enhancements, which involves a port of compiler hardening, Open BSD’smalloc implementation, enhanced SE-Linux policies, as well as function pointer protection in libc.
 For security nuts, unfortunately, Copperhead presently solely supports Nexus devices.

-Thereupon, Google’s Android security team welcomed most of Copperhead’s patches into their upstream AOSP (Android Open Source Project) code base.
-However, most of Copperhead’s security enhancements still needs improvements as they display some performance trade-offs or compatibility issues in order to reach a large user base.
+The Android security team at Google accepted most of Copperhead’s patches into the upstream AOSP (Android Open Source Project) code base.
+However, most of Copperhead’s security enhancements aren’t likely to ever reach beyond its small, yet increasing user base, due to performance trade-offs or issues with compatibility.